zbartab/migration_moult/README.md

 This code is provided here in the hope that it might be useful for someone developing his/her own optimal annual routine model.
 Note, however, it is not longer maintained so it can work or might not.

+More details on running the model can be found in `source/README`.